OpenVoiceOS/community-docs/docs/config.md

 - /etc/xdg/neon/neon.yaml
 - `XDG_CONFIG_HOME` (default ~/.config) + /neon/neon.yaml

+When the configuration loader starts, it looks in these locations in this order, and loads ALL configurations.
+Keys that exist in multiple configuration files will be overridden by the last file to contain the value.
+This process results in a minimal amount being written for a specific device and user, without modifying default distribution files.

 ## Configuring Configuration

 There are a couple of special configuration keys that change the way the configuration stack loads.